Shawn Estes: Cincinnati Reds (2002)

-Chicago Cubs
+Chicago Cubs (2003)

 Estes signed a 1-year deal with the Cubs in 2003.
-He was moved to the bullpen towards September due to his struggles on the mound.
-However, on September 24 with the Cubs holding a one-game lead over the Houston Astros, Estes pitched a complete-game shutout en route to an 8-0 Cubs win at Cincinnati.
-Three days later, the Cubs wrapped up the division.
-He ultimately finished the season with a record of 8-11, 5.73 ERA in 28 starts.
+He was pulled from the starting rotation in early September due to his struggles on the mound and the birth of his son.
+However, on September 24 with the Cubs holding a one-game lead over the Houston Astros, Estes pitched a complete-game shutout en route to an 8–0 win.
+Three days later, the Cubs clinched the division.
+He ultimately finished the season with an 8–11 record and 5.73 ERA in 28 starts.

-Colorado Rockies
+Colorado Rockies (2004)

 Estes signed a minor league deal with the Colorado Rockies in 2004.
-He was named the Opening Day starter.
-He beat Randy Johnson on Opening Day 6-2, pitching 7 innings while allowing just 2 runs on 2 hits.
+He was the Rockies' Opening Day starter, besting Randy Johnson in a 6–2 victory, pitching 7 innings while allowing just 2 runs on 2 hits.

-He would enjoy his first winning season since the year 2000, finishing the season with a record of 15–8 in 34 starts, despite his 5.84 ERA being the highest among qualified starters.
+Estes enjoyed his first winning season since the year 2000, finishing the season with a 15–8 record in 34 starts, despite his 5.84 ERA being the highest among qualified starters.

-Arizona Diamondbacks
+Arizona Diamondbacks (2005)

-Estes again signed a 1-year deal with the Arizona Diamondbacks in 2005, following his stint the previous season with the Rockies.
+Estes again signed a one-year deal with the Arizona Diamondbacks in 2005.
 He was placed on the DL in July with a stress fracture in his left ankle.
 His season was cut short and he finished the season with a record of (7-8, 4.80 in 21 starts).

-San Diego Padres
+San Diego Padres (2006, 2008)

 Estes signed a one-year deal with the San Diego Padres for the 2006 season but made only one start before he was lost for the season due to Tommy John surgery.

 Estes began his 2007 comeback with minor league appearances in Single-A, though he was soon promoted to Triple-A Portland.
 After his first start in Portland, Estes reaggravated his injured pitching elbow.
 He was placed on the disabled list retroactive to August 6.

 On May 8, 2008, Estes finally returned to the Majors after missing most of the previous two seasons with injuries.
-He started eight games for the Padres in 2008, finishing 2-3 with a 4.74 ERA.
+He started eight games for the Padres in 2008, finishing 2–3 with a 4.74 ERA.
 The Padres chose not to re-sign him after the season.

 Los Angeles Dodgers

 On January 9, 2009, Estes signed a one-year minor league deal with the Los Angeles Dodgers with an invitation to spring training.
 He was expected to compete for the fifth starter position but pitched poorly in spring training games and was released on March 22.
-However, after thinking about his options, he decided to stay with the Dodgers and report to minor league camp to attempt to transition into a situational reliever The Dodgers assigned Estes to the AAA Albuquerque Isotopes to open the season, where he was 3-4 with a 3.08 ERA in 13 starts before announcing his retirement because he did not want to pitch in AAA.
+However, after thinking about his options, he decided to stay with the Dodgers and report to minor league camp to attempt to transition into a situational reliever The Dodgers assigned Estes to the AAA Albuquerque Isotopes to open the season, where he was 3–4 with a 3.08 ERA in 13 starts before announcing his retirement because he did not want to pitch in Triple-A.